 Grow Your Own, Nevada classes return in April

-Cooperative Extension offers eight back-to-basics courses to be offered statewide
+Cooperative Extension offers eight back-to-basics courses to be offered at 10 communities statewide

 With spring breaks starting to occur, thoughts turn to spring and gardening.
-University of Nevada Cooperative Extension is offering eight new “Grow Your Own, Nevada!” classes at seven locations statewide to help Nevadans who want to get on a path to more sustainable, local, healthy living by growing more of their own food.
+University of Nevada Cooperative Extension is offering eight new “Grow Your Own, Nevada!” classes at 10 locations statewide to help Nevadans who want to get on a path to more sustainable, local, healthy living by growing more of their own food.

-“Gardening in Nevada is a challenge,” Cooperative Extension Horticulture Specialist Heidi Kratsch said.
-“But you can learn to deal with our harsh climate and poor soils by building on the success of others.
-Grow Your Own educators are experienced gardeners and growers and are excited to share what they know with the community.”
+“Gardening in Nevada can be a challenge, but Grow Your Own educators are experienced gardeners and growers, and are excited to share what they know with the community.”
 Cooperative Extension Horticulture Specialist Heidi Kratsch said.

-The series of workshops will run 6 to 8 p.m., Tuesdays and Thursdays, April 4 through April 27.
+The series of workshops will run 6-8 p.m., Tuesdays and Thursdays, April 2-25.
 The workshops will provide gardeners and those interested in growing healthy foods with a back-to-the-basics guide to producing bountiful harvests in Nevada.
-The topics will include:
+Topics include:

-- April 18: Vegetable Garden Pollinators & Other Beneficial Insects
+- April 18: Nuisance Weeds in the Vegetable Garden

 The workshops will be held at the Washoe County Cooperative Extension office, 4955 Energy Way in Reno, and will also be available via interactive video at Cooperative Extension offices in Battle Mountain, Caliente, Carson City, Elko, Fallon, Hawthorne, Lovelock, Winnemucca and Yerington.

 “Anyone can become a better gardener by attending these classes,” Kratsch said.
 “From the beginner to the advanced gardener, everyone can benefit from a Grow Your Own class.”